 - Big data architecture style – Azure Application Architecture Guide – A big data architecture is designed to handle the ingestion, processing, and analysis of data that is too large or complex for traditional database systems.
 This article provides an overview.

-Application architectures all start with a technology choice or answering a specific set of questions that are best explained through defining your workload.
+Application architectures all start with a technology choice or answer a specific set of questions best explained by defining your workload.

 Let’s use the documented example.
 You have an application in one of the following uses cases;